Douglas A-4 Skyhawk

-The Douglas A-4 Skyhawk is a single-seat subsonic carrier-capable light attack aircraft designed and produced by the American aerospace manufacturer Douglas Aircraft Company, later built by McDonnell Douglas.
+The Douglas A-4 Skyhawk is a single-seat, subsonic, carrier-capable, light attack aircraft designed and produced by American aerospace manufacturer Douglas Aircraft Company, later built by McDonnell Douglas.
 It was originally designated A4D under the United States Navy's pre-1962 designation system.

 The Skyhawk was developed during the early 1950s on behalf of the Navy and United States Marine Corps as a replacement for the propeller-driven Douglas A-1 (AD) Skyraider.
 The A-4 is a compact, straightforward, and lightweight aircraft for the era; its maximum takeoff weight of 24500 lb was roughly half of the Navy's weight specification.
-The Skyhawk has a short-span delta wing configuration, a tricycle undercarriage, and is powered by a single turbojet engine.
+The Skyhawk has a short-span, delta wing configuration and tricycle undercarriage, and is powered by a single turbojet engine.
 The U.S. Navy issued a contract for the aircraft on 12 June 1952.
 On 22 June 1954, the XA4D-1 prototype performed its maiden flight; it went on to set a world speed record of 695.163 mph on 15 October 1955.
 On 1 October 1956, the Skyhawk was introduced to operational service.

 The Skyhawk's five hardpoints can carry a variety of missiles, bombs, and other munitions.
 It can carry a bomb load equivalent to that of the World War II-era Boeing B-17 bomber, and can deliver nuclear weapons using a low-altitude bombing system and a "loft" delivery technique.
 It pioneered the concept of "buddy" air-to-air refueling, which reduces the need for dedicated aerial tankers.
-The Skyhawk was originally powered by the Wright J65 turbojet engine; from the A-4E onwards, the Pratt & Whitney J52 engine was used instead.
+The Skyhawk was originally powered by the Wright J65 turbojet engine; from the A-4E onwards, the Pratt & Whitney J52 engine was used, instead.
 By the time production ended in February 1979, a total of 2,960 had been built for a variety of operators, including 555 as two-seat trainers.